 The Relation Between Activity and Rest

 When we think about running we usually focus on the active training – the actual physical exertion.
-However, there are other components to a solid training program and they don’t involve putting in miles.
+However, there are other components to a solid training program and they don’t involve putting in kilometres.
 You may be aware of the importance of stretching to keep your muscles loose and good running shoes for avoiding injury, but did you know that rest is also a vital part of a healthy regimen, too?
 In fact, there is a direct connection between the amount of rest you take and how well you perform during exercise.

 During each training session your body gets ‘damaged’.
 Rest, and especially sleep, allows your body time to repair this damage.
 This means that if you don’t take enough rest after training, your body cannot fully recuperate, leading to an ongoing weakening and deterioration of your body tissues.